Senior Vice President and Chief Content Officer

+Michael has 19 years of broadcast media experience, with nine years in senior management.
+He is a Senior Fellow for the American Leadership Forum-Silicon Valley.
+Michael is also on the board of directors for Pacific Islanders in Communications and the PBS documentary series POV.
 Prior to coming to KQED, Michael was executive producer at KVIE Public Television in Sacramento.
 He started his career at WLS-TV, ABC in Chicago.
-Michael has a Bachelors of Arts degree from Cornell University and a J.D. from DePaul College of Law.
+Michael has a Bachelor of Arts degree from Cornell University and a J.D. from DePaul College of Law.

 Also on KQED.org this week ...